 In its e-mail to advisers, the company emphasised that the options would continue to be offered its superannuation and pension products.

-However, a number of advisers have claimed that the move will see some clients moved from a fee-free area to the FS Strategic Cash fund which entails an ongoing management fee of 0.41%.
+However, a number of advisers have claimed that the move will see some clients moved from a fee-free area to the FS Strategic Cash fund which entailed an ongoing management fee of 0.41% which was reduced to 0.29%.

-Advisers were only notified of this by email on 6 April, 2021 – so only have 5 weeks notice to switch clients from the fee-free FirstRate Saver cash account to the FS Strategic Cash fund which charges clients an ongoing management fee of 0.41%.
+Advisers were only notified of this by email on 6 April, 2021 – so only have 5 weeks notice to switch clients from the fee-free FirstRate Saver cash account to the FS Strategic Cash fund.

 However, CFS has stated that investors holding term deposits on termination will be paid their full interest to maturity entitlement and that the proceeds from their term deposit(s) can be invested in other FirstChoice investment menu options as instructed by investors and/or their advisers.